Magnetic Resonance Neurography

 Hilgenfeld and associates (2017) examined if high-resolution brachial plexus (BP) MRN is capable of distinguishing patients with compressive neuropathy or non-compressive plexopathy from age- and sex-matched controls, discriminating between patients with compressive neuropathy and non-compressive plexopathy, and detecting spatial lesion patterns suggesting somatotopic organization of the BP.
 A total of 36 patients (50.9 ± 12.7 years) with clinical symptoms, nerve conduction studies, and needle EMG findings suggestive of BP and 36 control subjects matched for age and sex (50.8 ± 12.6 years) underwent high-resolution MRN of the BP.
 Lesion determination and localization was performed by 2 blinded neuro-radiologists at the anatomical levels of the plexus trunks and cords.
 By applying defined criteria of structural plexus lesions on high-resolution MRN, all patients were correctly rated as affected, whereas 34 of 36 controls were correctly rated as unaffected by independent and blinded reading from 2 neuro-radiologists with overall good to excellent inter-rater reliability.
 In all cases, plexopathies with a compressive etiology (n = 12) were correctly distinguished from non-compressive plexopathies with inflammatory origin (n = 24).
 Patho-anatomical contiguity of lesion from trunk into cord level allowed recognition of distinct somato-topical patterns of fascicular involvement, which correlated closely with the spatial distribution of clinical symptoms and electrophysiological data.
 The authors concluded that BP MRN was highly accurate for differentiating patients with symptomatic plexopathy from healthy controls and for distinguishing patients with compressive neuropathy and non-compressive plexopathy.
 Furthermore, BP MRN revealed evidence for somatotopic organization of the BP.
 Therefore, as an addition to functional information of electro-diagnostic studies, anatomical information gained by BP MRN may help to improve the efficiency and accuracy of patient care.
 These preliminary findings need to be validated by well-designed studies.

 In a prospective study, Kronlage and colleagues (2019) evaluated large coverage MRN in chronic inflammatory demyelinating polyneuropathy (CIDP).
 A total of 18 patients with CIDP and 18 healthy controls were examined by a standardized MRN protocol at 3 T. Lumbo-sacral plexus was imaged by a T2-weighted 3D sequence and peripheral nerves of the upper and lower extremity by axial T2-weighted turbo spin-echo sequences.
 Lesions were characterized by nerve cross-sectional area (CSA) and T2-weighted signal (nT2).
 Additionally, T2 relaxometry of the sciatic nerve was performed using a multi-spin-echo sequence.
 All patients received a complementary electrophysiological examination.
-Patients with CIDP exhibited increased nerve CSA and nT2 compared to controls (p < 0.05) in a proximally predominating pattern; ROC analysis revealed the best diagnostic accuracy for CSA of the lumbo-sacral plexus (AUC = 0.88) and nT2 of the sciatic nerve (AUC = 0.88); CSA correlated with multiple electrophysiological parameters of demyelinating neuropathy (F wave latency, nerve conduction velocity) of sciatic and median nerve, while nT2 only correlated with F wave latency of sciatic and not median nerve.
+Patients with CIDP exhibited increased nerve CSA and nT2 compared to controls (p < 0.05) in a proximally predominating pattern; ROC analysis revealed the best diagnostic accuracy for CSA of the lumbo-sacral plexus (area under the curve [AUC] = 0.88) and nT2 of the sciatic nerve (AUC = 0.88); CSA correlated with multiple electrophysiological parameters of demyelinating neuropathy (F wave latency, nerve conduction velocity) of sciatic and median nerve, while nT2 only correlated with F wave latency of sciatic and not median nerve.
 T2 relaxometry indicated that MR signal increase in CIDP was due to an increase in PSD (p < 0.05), and not due to the increase in T2 relaxation time.
 The authors concluded that both nT2 and CSA might aid in the diagnosis of CIDP, but CSA correlated more robustly with established electrophysiological parameters for CIDP.
 They stated that since the best diagnostic accuracy was shown for proximal nerve locations, MRN may be a useful complementary tool in selected CIDP cases.

 In a prospective, observational, cohort study, Lichtenstein et al (2017) evaluated the utility of nerve diffusion tensor imaging (DTI), nerve cross-sectional area, and muscle MRI multi-echo Dixon for assessing proximal nerve injury in CIDP.
 A total of 11 patients with CIDP and 11 healthy controls underwent a multi-parametric MRI protocol with DTI of the sciatic nerve and assessment of muscle proton-density fat fraction of the biceps femoris and the quadriceps femoris muscles by multi-echo Dixon MRI.
 Patients were longitudinally evaluated by MRI, clinical examination, and nerve conduction studies at baseline and after 6 months.
 In sciatic nerves of CIDP patients, mean CSA was significantly higher and fractional anisotropy value was significantly lower, compared to controls.
 In contrast, muscle proton-density fat fraction was significantly higher in thigh muscles of patients with CIDP, compared to controls; MRI parameters showed high reproducibility at baseline and 6 months.
 The authors concluded that advanced MRI parameters demonstrated subclinical proximal nerve damage and intra-muscular fat accumulation in CIDP.
 They stated that these findings suggested that MRN of lower proximal limbs including nerve DTI and muscle fat Dixon imaging could be a useful tool for quantifying the subclinical burden of axonal degeneration and neurogenic muscle changes in patients with CIDP.
 However further studies with patients with CIDP that are more severely affected in terms of proximal weakness are needed to determine the utility of these MR‐based measures to serve as biomarkers in therapeutic trials.